rladstaetter/LogoRRR/README.md

 ### MacOs X

-Following commands should get you a working environment (setup everything you'll need probably), and more (https://sdkman.io is a package manager specifically tailored for java development, very nice project!).
-Future versions should work, too.
+Following commands should get you a working environment.
+This is a fast way to install everything you'll need as far as I remember.

     git clone https://github.com/rladstaetter/LogoRRR.git
     curl -s "https://get.sdkman.io" | bash
     sdk install maven 3.6.3
     sdk install java 21.0.0.2.r11-grl

+(https://sdkman.io is a package manager specifically tailored for java development, you can install various JVM based utilities / libraries and tools with it, manage different JVM versions as well - very handy!)

 After this initial setup, you should be ready to build via maven.
-You have to adapt some paths in `pom.xml` - just search for `graalvm.home` and adapt to your needs.
+You have to adapt some paths in `pom.xml` - just search for `graalvm.home` and make sure it is pointing to the correct path.

 Execute